EDUCBA Logo

 combine cells concatenate

 Concatenate function is different from using the function of the merged cell as the function of the merged cell will combine only cells and not the data of the cells.
-If we merge cells, then we only physically merge the cells and not the data as in the below case, where only the cells are merged and not the data.
+If we merge cells, we only physically merge the cells and not the data, as in the below case, where only the cells are merged and not the data.

 combine cells concatenate 2

-Examples of Combine cells in Excel
+Examples of Combined cells in Excel

 You can download this Combine cells Excel Template here – Combine cells Excel Template

-• Combine cells in excel without spaces
+• Combine cells in Excel without spaces

-If we want to combine cells without any spaces, we can simply use “&” to combine cells below.
+If we want to combine cells without any spaces, we can simply use “&” to combine the cells below.

 combine cells example 1.1